UCF/Athena-Framework/_docs/components/tooltips.md

 </button>
 {% endhighlight %}

 ## Usage

-The tooltip plugin generates content and markup on demand, and by default places tooltips after their trigger element.
+Tooltip content and markup is generated on demand.
+By default, tooltips are placed after their trigger element.

 Trigger the tooltip via JavaScript: